 Diabetes is a serious, chronic disease that can lead to many complications.
-When managed properly, diabetes does not have to control or ruin your health.
+When managed properly, diabetes does not have to control your life or ruin your health.
 Getting tested, especially if you are at risk for developing type 2 diabetes, is a proactive measure you can take for yourself and your future.
 In the early stages of diabetes, there are no symptoms.
 An early diagnosis helps you get treatment before complications occur.

 The A1C test is a blood test that checks for type 2 diabetes.
-It also is used to see how well you are managing your diabetes if you have already been diagnosed.
-The test provides information about a person’s average levels of blood sugar over a two to three month period.
+It is also used to see how well you are managing your diabetes if you have already been diagnosed.
+The test provides information about a person’s average levels of blood sugar over a two- to three-month period.
 The number is reported in the form of a percentage.
 The higher the percentage, the higher your average blood glucose levels are, and the higher your risk for either diabetes or related complications.

 A1C is one of the primary tests used for diabetes diagnosis and management.
 It can test for type 1 and type 2 diabetes, but it can’t test for gestational diabetes.
 It can also be used to predict the likelihood that someone will get diabetes.

 The A1C test measures how much glucose, or sugar, is attached to hemoglobin, the protein in red blood cells.
 The more glucose attached, the higher the A1C.
 This test is groundbreaking, as it 1) doesn’t require fasting, 2) gives a picture of blood sugar levels over a period of days and weeks instead of at just one point in time like fasting sugars, and 3) can be done at any time of day.
 This makes it easier to administer and easier to make accurate diagnoses.